-About us News Macular Awareness Week This week (25 June – 1 July) is Macular Awareness Week Age-related macular degeneration (AMD) is the leading cause of irreversible sight loss in the UK and mostly affects people over the age of 50, affecting approximately 600,000 people in the UK.
+About us News Macular Awareness Week 25 June – 1 July 2018 is Macular Awareness Week Age-related macular degeneration (AMD) is the leading cause of irreversible sight loss in the UK and mostly affects people over the age of 50, affecting approximately 600,000 people in the UK.
 AMD affects the light-sensitive layer at the back of the retina, the macula, causing central vision to become blurred or reduced in one or both eyes.
 There are two forms of the disease, wet and dry.
 Currently there is no treatment for Dry AMD.
 Wet AMD can be treated by regular injections into the eye.
 The treatment is uncomfortable and generally serves only to stabilise sight at the level already lost.
 The causes of AMD are not well understood but environmental and genetic factors both play a part.
 We urgently need to find more effective and less invasive treatments to reverse sight lost to AMD.
+The date for Macular Awareness Week in 2019 has not yet been announced.
 If you can help please make a donation to our AMD Research Appeal now.